In this post I am going to explain (9) important things you need to know about hit & run car accident charges in California:

 - Source., Vehicle Code 20002, available at https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=20002.&lawCode=VEH [↩]

 - To provide “reasonable assistance” means the driver must determine what assistance, if any, the injured person needs and make a reasonable effort to see that such assistance is provided, either by the driver or someone else.
-Reasonable assistance includes transporting anyone who has been injured for medical treatment, or arranging the transportation for such treatment, if it is apparent that treatment is necessary or if an injured person requests transportation.
+Reasonable assistance includes transporting anyone who has been injured for medical treatment or arranging the transportation for such treatment if it is apparent that treatment is necessary or if an injured person requests transportation.
 The driver is not required to provide assistance that is unnecessary or that is already being provided by someone else.
-However, the requirement that the driver provide assistance is not excused merely because bystanders are on the scene or could provide assistance.
+However, the requirement that the driver provides assistance is not excused merely because bystanders are on the scene or could provide assistance.
 Duty to Render Assistance.
 People v.
 Scoﬁeld (1928) 203 Cal.
 703, 708 [265P.
 914]; People v.
 Scheer (1998) 68 Cal.App.4th 1009, 1027 [80 Cal.Rptr.2d 676]. [↩]

 - Duty Applies to Injured Passenger in Defendant’s Vehicle.
 People v.
 Kroncke (1999) 70 Cal.App.4th 1535, 1546 [83 Cal.Rptr.2d 493]. [↩]